 Secured credit cards tend to have higher interest rates than other types of credit cards, making it worth your while to pay your balance in full before the due date rather than pay only the minimums.
 In addition, many cards will convert to an unsecured version after a year or so, meaning you get the amount of your deposit back.
 Depending on the terms of the credit card, you might need to ask the card company to convert the card to an unsecured one, or the conversion might be automatic.

 Another option for people with limited credit histories is a credit-builder loan.
 Credit-builder loans work differently from other loan types.
 When a person applies for a credit-builder loan, a lender deposits the amount of the loan, such as $1,000, into an account.
 The borrower then makes payments to the lender, such as $75 per month, plus interest.
 When the borrower makes payments, the lender transfers that amount of the loan into the borrower’s account.
-The lender also reports the borrower’s payments to the three credit reporting bureaus, helping people build their credit.
+The lender also reports the borrower’s payments to the three credit reporting bureaus, helping people build their credit to purchase a home.

 A study from the Consumer Financial Protection Bureau found that nearly one-quarter of people who didn’t previously have credit were able to establish a credit history after they got a credit-builder loan.
 The average credit score increased by 60 points after individuals opened a credit-builder loan.